-Sean Stiller is an award-winning Canadian-Secwepemc filmmaker and cinematographer with a focus on documentary, commercial and First Nations films.
-He is based in Toronto and works regularly in Vancouver, BC.
+Sean Stiller is an award-winning Canadian-Secwepemc filmmaker and director of photography/cinematographer with a focus on documentary, commissioned, commercial and Indigenous productions.
+He is based in Toronto, ON and works regularly in Vancouver, BC.

 His passion lies in revealing stories that provoke and inspire – as a testimony to the tireless work of a non-profit organization, a social impact business or the many inspiring lives within our communities.
 Through a process of research and pre-production planning we determine the best solution to your challenge, whether a commissioned documentary film, an impactful short-form video to promote a new business venture, or collaboration on larger mixed media campaigns.

 He holds a Masters of Fine Arts in Documentary Media from Ryerson University.
 His thesis, entitled Cyewmen, has been presented as an immersive film installation of the traditional Secwepemc (Shuswap) salmon fish camp.
 He is also completing a documentary film exploring the crises of Secwepemctsin language loss and the transformative potential for Indigenous language revival.